PDC-support/hpc-intro-retired/_episodes/01-linux.md

 # extract files
 tar -xaf archive_name.tar.gz -C path/to/directory
 ```

-Other command line options: *r* - append files to the end of an
-archive, *t* - list archive content. *f* is for the filename, and *a*
+- *f* is for the filename
-selects the compression method based on the archive file suffix (in
+- *a* selects the compression method based on the archive file suffix (in
   this example gzip, due to the .gz suffix.
-Without compression
-files/directories are simply packed as is.
+- Without compression files/directories are simply packed as is.

+Other command line options:
+- *r* - append files to the end of an archive.
+- *t* - list archive content.

 ```bash
 # xz has better compression ratio than gzip, but is very slow